 Metalor reviews priorities for its report annually to define issues that are of relative significance to environmental, social, governance, supply chains, and economic contribution, and their impacts to both business and stakeholders.
 Metalor's concern is also to present improvements each year.
 Therefore, Metalor listed below its sustainability-related challenges that will be address for the following sustainability report:

-- To develop philanthropic actions (pillar 2) - To increase scope for carbon footprint (pillar 3) - To define group objectives on the social pillar (pillar 4)
+- To increase scope for carbon footprint especially scope 3 (pillar 3) - To define group objectives on the social pillar (pillar 4)

 LIMITED ASSURANCE REPORT

 mazars